Eric Heath (artist)

-Eric Walmsley Heath (born 23 November 1923) is a New Zealand artist, illustrator, and cartoonist.
+Eric Walmsley Heath (23 November 1923 – 27 July 2025) was a New Zealand visual artist, illustrator, and cartoonist.

-Life and work
+Early life and work

-Heath was born in Wellington and began his professional life working as an filing clerk for The Evening Post.
-He joined the Royal New Zealand Air Force during the Second World War and served with the Air Sea Rescue Catalina Squadron in the Solomon Islands.
+Heath was born in Wellington and began his professional life working as a filing clerk for The Evening Post.
+He joined the Royal New Zealand Air Force during World War II and served with the Air Sea Rescue Catalina Squadron in the Solomon Islands.

-After his military service Heath returned to working for The Evening Post, training as a photo engraver.
+After his military service, Heath returned to working for The Evening Post, training as a photo engraver.
 Subsequent to this he worked as a freelance artist.
-In 1965, Heath had his first cartoon published in the Dominion newspaper.
-He was the editorial cartoonist for the Dominion from 1964 until 1993 and produced five cartoons a week for 28 years.
+In 1965, Heath had his first cartoon published in The Dominion newspaper.
+He was the editorial cartoonist for The Dominion from 1964 until 1993 and produced five cartoons a week for 28 years.

-Eric also produced illustrations for commissioned or collaborative books covering diverse subject matter.
+Heath also produced illustrations for commissioned or collaborative books covering diverse subject matter.

-Hobbies
+Personal life and death

+Heath married his wife, Barbara, in 1950, and they had three children.
+In the 1990s, the couple moved from Paremata to Waikanae, and later moved into a retirement village in Paraparaumu.
+Heath celebrated his 100th birthday in 2023.

 Heath participated in scuba diving and helped establish the Wellington Underwater Club in 1951.
-He has also built stage sets for the Plimmerton Little Theatre group and replica bumboats.
+He also built stage sets for the Plimmerton Little Theatre group and replica bumboats.

+Heath died on 27 July 2025, at the age of 101.